Disavie/texteditor/README.md

 --add a keystrokes tracker
 --made statusbar better,, in theory it can spillover to next line with a really really long filename <br />

-note for 28 <br />
+note for 29 <br />
+start work on visual line mode to copy <br />
-need to fix J and K <br />
+start work on copy paste to zep-only buffer (vim yank) <br />
-need to fix the horizontal scroll while typing at the end of a line <br />
+need to add ability to do dw db and relative line jumps <br />

+commit #28 <br />
+fixed JK <br />
+updated how statusbar is drawm <br />
-need to add a zz command <br />
+added c to center screen <br />
+JK both now center screen too <br />
+fixed updateMode <br />
+cleaned up normalmode checks,, can move entire portion to its own file soon to clean up textedit.c <br />

 commit #27 <br />
 fixed lots of memory leak issues, still has memory leaking from loadFile but idk how <br />